-Massachusetts Investment Fraud Lawyer, Keith L. Miller, reviews the latest court filings by the Receiver in the
+Massachusetts Investment Fraud Lawyer, the attorney, reviews the latest court filings by the Receiver in the

 SEC vs. Millennium Bank action now pending in the U.S. District Court for the Northern District of Texas:

 It appears that the Millennium Bank Receiver has begun the process of liquidating assets seized as a part of the SEC action against Millennium Bank, its affiliates, and the individuals who helped perpetrate this multi-million dollar ponzi scheme.
 On May 22, 2009, a set of motions were filed in the Northern Texas U.S. District Court seeking specific authority to sell off a range of personal property items.
 The Court has yet to rule on the motions